Our Statement on Climate Change

 It was started by Anthony Watts, a former TV Weatherman in Chico, CA., who noticed that weather stations across the country were now situated in sites that were in no longer suitable for accurate measurement of U.S. surface temperatures.
 Urban expansion had surrounded once rural surface weather stations and allowed the very real urban heat island effect to skew temperatures upward.

 Watts started surfacestations.org a crowd sourcing experiment to document all of the 1221 weather stations.
 Over the years with 85% of the stations documented they found that 82% of surface stations failed NOAA’s own standards.
-The author Michael Chrichton elegantly illustrated the same point in his 2004 novel State of Siege by showing multi-decade weather station graphs from urban centers like New York City or Berlin, and their clear upward temperature trendline, compared with weather stations in rural areas just outside their respective cities, with a flat trendline.
+The author Michael Chrichton elegantly illustrated the same point in his 2004 novel State of Fear by showing multi-decade weather station graphs from urban centers like New York City or Berlin, and their clear upward temperature trendline, compared with weather stations in rural areas just outside their respective cities, with a flat trendline.
 The fact that these essential tools were being allowed to deteriorate, and that their biased readings happened to fit the alarmist narrative, spurred Watts to publish his results in a peer-reviewed paper in the JOURNAL OF GEOPHYSICAL RESEARCH, VOL. 116.